Al Udeid Air Base: United States Air Force

 Following joint military operations during Operation Desert Storm in 1991, Qatar and the United States concluded a Defense Cooperation Agreement that has been subsequently expanded.
 In 1996, Qatar built Al Udeid Air Base at a cost of more than $1 billion.
 The U.S. first used the then-secret base in late September 2001, when the U.S. Air Force (USAF) needed to get aircraft in position for its operations in Afghanistan.
 The U.S. has nearly 40,000 military personnel in the Middle East.
 The U.S. Fifth Fleet is in Bahrain and has 28,000 military personnel in Kuwait, Bahrain, and Qatar.
 Kingdoms, including Qatar, cover 60 percent of the costs, around $650 million.

-The official acknowledgement of the base came in March 2002, when U.S. Vice President Dick Cheney stopped there during a trip to the region with a group of reporters.
-In April 2003, shortly after the start of the U.S.-led invasion of Iraq, the U.S. Combat Air Operations Center for the Middle East moved from Prince Sultan Air Base in Saudi Arabia to what was then a backup headquarters built a year prior in Qatar that was viewed as a more congenial location for basing U.S. troops.
+Official acknowledgement of the base came in March 2002, when U.S. Vice President Dick Cheney stopped there during a trip to the region with a group of reporters.
+In April 2003, shortly after the start of the U.S.-led invasion of Iraq, the U.S. Combat Air Operations Center for the Middle East moved from Prince Sultan Air Base in Saudi Arabia to what was then a backup headquarters, built a year prior in Qatar that was viewed as a more congenial location for basing U.S. troops.